SamCle/RandomListGenerator/README.md

 	 -s,--size <arg>          Size of the result.
 	 -v,--variation <arg>     Maximal change in boundaries.

-A properties file is included in the cfg/ folder, which contains the following default values:
-	default.minimum=0
-	default.maximum=99999
-	default.size=100
-	default.outputFile=output.txt
+A default properties file should include the following: default.minimum=0 default.maximum=99999 default.size=100 default.outputFile=output.txt
 dafault.variation=45

+You must specify the file containing the default properties in rune run.* script.

-You can provide your own properties file and feed it to the program with the -p option.
+You can provide different  property files and feed it to the program with the -p option.

 The variation parameter is a technical gimmick which is used in the program to increase the randomness of the numbers that are generated.
 We recommend a (maximum) value of 45.